digital-asset/daml/daml-lf/spec/transaction.rst

 ``maintainers`` must be non-empty.

-A backwards incompatible change was introduced on 2020-01-13: the key may not contain contract IDs anymore.
-Transactions with such keys cannot be deserialized any more.
+The key may not contain contract IDs.

 message NodeCreate